 What other skills are required to become a developer?

-Outside of technical know-how, employers are increasingly looking for developers with strong soft skills.
-"These little things can be the differentiator along evenly qualified candidates so much more than certifications," Mike Walsh, founder of Straight Path Solutions, told TechRepublic.
+Outside of technical know-how, employers are increasingly looking for developers with strong soft skills as well as technical skills.
+"These little things can be the differentiator along evenly qualified candidates so much more than certifications," said Mike Walsh, founder of Straight Path Solutions.
 "Things like how you handle conflict, if you are too proud to say 'I don't know.'
 Do not lose your soft skills."

 With the pervasiveness of agile development methodologies, programmers must show that they can integrate into mixed-skilled development teams, said Ed Szofer, chief executive officer and president at SenecaGlobal.
 "To be a productive member of these types of teams, programmers must be able to communicate clearly, report progress accurately, raise issues promptly, and generally be a good team player," Szofer said.
 "In today's ultra-competitive environment, a programmer's soft-skills are now almost as important as the hard skills."